-8.1-3 Exclusive - OR gate
+4.1-3 Exclusive - OR gate

-This is different form the normal OR gates as it gives an output of 1 when either one input or the other is on, but not both.
-This is comparable to two parallel circuits, each with one make and one break contact in series as shown in exclusive OR gate figure.
+This different form the normal OR gates as it gives an output of 1 when either one input or the other is on, but not both.
+This is comparable to two parallel circuits, each one with make and one break contact in series as shown in exclusive OR gate figure.